corpus-io/tokenize.it-smart-contracts/docs/using_the_contracts.md

 - The future contract address needs to be given minting right in the company token contract by calling `increaseMintingAllowance` from an address which has the role of the Minter Admin.
 In that call, an allowance needs to be given which matches or exceeds the `_amount` of tokens.
 This step signals the offering company's invitation.
 - The investor needs to give a a sufficient allowance in the currency contract to the future address of the contract.
 This step signals the investors commitment to the offer.

-Once these steps have been completed, the Personal Invite contract can be deployed by anyone (either of the two parties or a third party) with [CREATE2](https://docs.openzeppelin.com/cli/2.8/deploying-with-create2), through the Personal Invite Factory's deploy() function.
+Once these steps have been completed, the Private Offer contract can be deployed by anyone (either of the two parties or a third party) with [CREATE2](https://docs.openzeppelin.com/cli/2.8/deploying-with-create2), through the Private Offer Factory's deploy() function.

-## Personal Invite Factory
+## Private Offer Factory

 This [contract](../contracts/PrivateOfferFactory.sol) can be used to:

 1. Calculate the future address of a PrivateOffer
 2. Deploy the PrivateOffer to this address

-## Continuous Fundraising / Starting on open round
+## Public Fundraising / Starting on open round

 Deploy the [contract](../contracts/PublicFundraising.sol)